-The practice was open between 8am and 6pm Monday to Friday.
-Appointments were available from 8am to 11.15am every morning and 3pm to 5.30 daily.
-Extended hours appointments were offered at the following times on Tuesday evenings from 6.30pm to 8pm and every Saturday morning from 8am to 10.30am.
+The practice was open between 8.00am and 6.30pm Monday to Friday.
+Appointments were available at the following times; Mondays from 8.30am until 1.00pm and from 4.30pm until 6.30pm.
+Tuesdays from 8.10am until 12.30pm and from 4.30pm until 6.30pm.
+Wednesdays from 9.00am until 1.30pm and from 3.10pm until 6.30pm.
+Thursdays from 8.30am until 12.00am and from 2.20pm until 6.30pm.
+Fridays from 8.40am until 1.20pm and from 3.00pm until 6.30pm.

+Telephone lines were operational between the hours of 8.00am and 6.30pm Monday to Friday.

+Extended hours appointments were available on Tuesday and Wednesday evenings from 6.30pm until 7.30pm for pre-booked appointments.

 In addition to pre-bookable appointments that could be booked up to four weeks in advance, urgent appointments were also available for people that needed them.

 Results from the national GP patient survey showed that patient's satisfaction with how they could access care and treatment was comparable to local and national averages.

-- 82% of patients were satisfied with the practice's opening hours compared to the national average of 78%. - 71% of patients said they could get through easily to the practice by phone compared to the national average of 73%).
+- 76% of patients were satisfied with the practice's opening hours compared to the clinical commissioning group (CCG) average of 77% and the national average of 78%. - 89% of patients said they could get through easily to the practice by phone compared to the CCG average of 72% and the national average of 73%.